alphagov/government-service-design-manual/service-manual/design-and-content/resources/buttons.md

 Don't use:

-* technical terms - eg. use ‘delete’, not ‘form reset’
+* technical terms - eg. use ‘delete’, not ‘form reset’, use one of the common actions below instead of ‘submit’
 * lots of words - eye tracking shows users are less likely to read long labels